GSA/idmanagement.gov/_sell/sell.md

 ### Step 3 – Get on a GSA Schedule

-The GSA Multiple Award Schedule Program, also referred to as the "Schedule", is the premier contract vehicle for the federal government.
-The Schedule Program is a long term government-wide contract between commercial suppliers and the federal government.
+The GSA Multiple Award Schedule Program, also referred to as the "Schedule," is the premier contract vehicle for the Federal Government.
+The Schedule Program is a long term government-wide contract between commercial suppliers and the Federal Government.
 Holding a Schedule contract can open doors for businesses, but it requires effort and committment on your part to succeeed.
 [See if the Schedule is a good fit for your business first.](https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedule/selling-through-schedule/prospective-schedule-contractors-is-the-schedule-a-good-fit-for-me){:target="_blank"}{:rel="noopener noreferrer"}

 After testing and approval, apply to get your product or service listed on GSA’s IT Schedule 70 and/or Schedule 84.